Tips for getting LLMs to write good UI

-TL;DR - use design system best practices, context engineering, and CI/CD tooling
+TL;DR - Use design system best practices, context engineering, and proper CI/CD tooling

-Lots of teams are vibe coding frontend right now.
+Lots of teams are vibe coding frontend.
 Even with component libraries like shadcn, the UI can diverge quickly and make your app feel messy and amateurish.
 Inconsistency is a huge hindrance to good design, and LLMs on their own don’t do design consistency well.

-You can get great UI out of LLMs, but it requires using good design principles, good tooling, and context management.
+You can get great UI out of LLMs, but it requires some setup: namely establishing design hygiene, good tooling, and context management.

 Fort the past few years, I’ve been working with Series-A startups teams to build their product UI using agents in Cursor and Claude code.
 Here are a few helpful lessons.